fluent/fluent-bit-docs/pipeline/filters/lua.md

 ### Number Type

-Lua treats numbers as a double type.
-It means an integer field (e.g. IDs, log levels) will be converted to a double.
+Lua treats numbers as a `double` type, which means an `integer` type containing data like user IDs and log levels will be converted to a `double`.
-To avoid type conversion, the `type_int_key` property is available.
+To avoid type conversion, use the `type_int_key` property.

 ### Protected Mode